-- The letter should be brief and personal (avoid including this information on a widely distributed letter about a school event). - The letter should have a warm tone and include at least two positive examples of the students' work and/or behavior. - Introduce yourself and your role at the school. - Explain that you enjoy meeting parents outside of school and are willing to meet them at their home or somewhere in the community. - At the end, allot space for parent signature and additional space for correspondence. - Send the letter home with the student AND email a copy.
+- The letter should be brief and personal (avoid including this information on a widely distributed letter about a school event). - The letter should have a warm tone and include at least two positive examples of the students' work and/or behavior. - Introduce yourself by including a bit of personal information such as where you grew up, a hobby, or your favorite sports team. - Explain that you enjoy meeting parents outside of school and are willing to meet them at their home or somewhere in the community. - At the end, allot space for parent signature and additional space for correspondence. - Send the letter home with the student AND mail a copy. - Include a self-addressed stamped envelope with the mailed copy.

-Translated template letters are available on the OSPI Multilingual Family Communication

-Templates webpage.
-The template contains space for educators to include the personalized information about themselves and the student.
-The second part of the letter includes a uniform message about the purpose of conducting home visits.
+Translated template letters can assist in the development of a home visit letter.
+The template contains space for educators to include the personalized information about themselves and the student in English (unless they can write it in the home language).
+The second part of the letter includes a uniform message about the purpose of conducting home visits in the family's home language.